Risk-Team/Climate-HAzard-Toolbox-CHAT-/issues/readme.txt

-This folder contains issues relatedf to the usage of the Hub
+This folder contains issues related to the usage of the Hub